DTEAMTECH/da-layer-monitoring-celestia-discord/README.md

 # RUN

-Run Promethues in './promethues' with:
+Run Prometheus in './prometheus' with:

 ```bash
 docker compose up